apostrophecms/docs/docs/reference/modules/page.md

 Reverts the given draft page (`draft`) to the most recent publication, clearing any changes.
 It returns the draft's new value, or `false` if the draft was not modified from the published version or no published version exists yet.

-Emits the [`afterRevertDraftToPublished` event](/docs/reference/server-events.md#afterrevertdrafttopublished) before returning, which includes the draft document in its payload, allowing you to alter the returned draft object.
+Emits the [`afterRevertDraftToPublished` event](/docs/reference/server-events.md#afterrevertdrafttopublished) before returning, which includes a payload object containing the draft document.

 ### `async revertPublishedToPrevious(req, published)`

 Reverts a published page document (`published`) to the previous published state and returns the updated published state.
 If this was already done (only one previous state is saved) or there is no previous publication, it throws an `invalid` exception.

-Emits the [`afterRevertPublishedToPrevious` event](/docs/reference/server-events.md#afterrevertpublishedtoprevious) before returning, which includes the published document in its payload, allowing you to alter the returned published doc object.
+Emits the [`afterRevertPublishedToPrevious` event](/docs/reference/server-events.md#afterrevertpublishedtoprevious) before returning, which includes a payload object containing the published document.

 ### `normalizeSlug(req)`

 Normalizes and replaces `req.slug` to account for unneeded trailing whitespace, trailing slashes other than the root, and double slash based open redirect attempts.

-### `isPage(doc),`
+### `isPage(doc)`

 Returns `true` if the document object, `doc` is identifiable as a page.

 ### `getBaseUrl(req)`

 Returns the effective base URL for the given request (`req`).
-If Apostrophe's top-level `baseUrl` option is set, or a hostname is defined for the active locale, then that is consulted, otherwise the base URL is the empty string.
+If a hostname is configured for the active local (`req.locale`), then the base URL will include it, inferring the protocol from `req.protocol`.
+Otherwise, if Apostrophe's top-level `baseUrl` option is set it will be used.
+If there is neither an active locale hostname nor a configured `baseUrl` option, the base URL will be an empty string.
 This makes it easier to build absolute URLs (when `baseUrl` is configured), or to harmlessly prepend the empty string (when it is not configured).
 The Apostrophe queries used to fetch Apostrophe pages consult this method.

 ### `inferIdLocaleAndMode(req, _id)`